Max Bailey (rugby league)

-He previously played for the Sydney Roosters in the NRL.
+He previously played for the Sydney Roosters in the NRL and the Redcliffe Dolphins and Sunshine Coast Falcons in the QLD Cup.

 Career

 2020

 Bailey made his first grade debut in round 13 of the 2020 NRL season for the Sydney Roosters against the St George Illawarra Dragons.As of 2021 Max has worked as a science teacher at Nambour State College.